 Have students write letters to next year’s students.
 These letters can include a variety of different focuses.

 - What life lessons were learned during the school year?

 - What were the favorite classroom activities?

-- What is required to be successful in the class?
+- How can a student be successful in the class?

 - What made the class interesting?

-- What were the most valuable skills and strategies learned?
+- Make a list of the most valuable skills and strategies learned.

 Writing in a friendly letter format will prompt students to use a casual and friendly tone in their letters, allowing for greater insight.